hagsteel/django-jsx/README.md

 ## Usage

-*Note* ES6 templates needs to be transpiled as babel-node is not for production use
+*Note* ES6 templates needs to be transpiled as babel-node is not for production use.

+In a template:

+    {% load jsx %}
+    ...
+    {% include_jsx 'foo.js' bar='hello' baz='world' %}

 ## TODO